 The Master of Studies in Law (MSL) is becoming an increasingly popular law program for non-Juris Doctor (J.D.) students.
 While the J.D. still dominates the legal education landscape, legal studies and accessible legal education are proving beneficial in a number of fields where laws and regulations affect day-to-day work.

 With this in mind, an MSL program is meticulously designed to help those without a JD degree learn what they need to get ahead.
-From HR to IT and beyond, building a legal foundation is key for workers to set themselves apart in the business landscape and to increase their earning potential.
+From human resources to information technology and beyond, building a legal foundation is key for workers to set themselves apart in the business landscape and to increase their earning potential.

 Let’s explore the Master of Studies in Law benefits in greater depth to better understand this degree.

 What is a Master of Studies in Law?